monikadelekta/Automatically-Detecting-Malaria/README.md

 # Automatically-Detecting-Malaria
 Repo to automatically detect malaria in blood sample images, using Python.

+The below is a summary from my final dissertation which is loaded into the GIT repository.

 ## Purpose & Abstract

 Malaria is spread by a parasite carried in the female mosquito, which is passed to a human when the mosquito bites them.
 Areas facing poverty are the most affected by Malaria, this is because there is a lack of proper healthcare.
 It is too expensive to pay laboratory assistants to diagnose blood samples for Malaria.
 To save costs, these countries simply provide anti-malarial medication to anyone showing any signs or symptoms of Malaria under clinical diagnosis.
 This, unfortunately, creates a drug resistance making the anti-malarial drugs ineffective.
 The focus of this project is to produce software that can automatically diagnose Malaria in images of Giemsa stained erythrocytes under a microscope.